 How do I buy more print credits?
 Purchase additional credits through WolfWeb under the Student Menu.
 They start at 50 credits for $2.50 and go up from there.
 When you buy additional credits they are immediately available for use.

 What if I don’t use all of my print credits?
-Whatever credits you don’t use roll over to the next term – so if you have 83 remaining after Winter term, you will start Spring term with 308 credits.
+Whatever credits you don’t use roll over to the next term.
 However, accounts are wiped clean before each Fall term begins, and everyone starts again with 225 print credits.